The Crosspatch Review: Story, Cast, Rating & Final Verdict

 The total runtime of The Crosspatch is 86 minutes (1h 26m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 9.5/10, and global collection metrics, The Crosspatch stands as a successful venture for the creators.
-It remains an essential piece of the 1935 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 8.7/10, and global performance metrics, The Crosspatch is classified as a SUPER HIT.
+It remains an essential part of the 1935 cinematic calendar.

 Frequently Asked Questions